-We offer these value added services to our clients as part of being a trusted resource for anything related to our client’s financial picture and peace of mind.
+We offer these value added services to our clients as part of being a trusted resource for anything related to our client’s financial picture and confidence.
 Examples of value added services include:

 Your financial wellness is an important part of financial planning.
 As part of the value added services we provide to our clients, we review the employee benefits offered by your employer.
 We believe this improves employee well-being, helps you feel empowered instead of stressed, and allows you to better utilize these employer-sponsored benefits.

 Financial advisors are experienced at helping you get your financial life in order.
 As part of the value added services we provide to our clients, we help with debt planning.
 This includes activities like negotiating leases, a payment schedule for unsecured debt, and more benign debt considerations like getting a mortgage.

 By mapping out your cash-flow, we can identify existing and potential problems.
 Likewise, analyzing and restructuring your debt allows us to consider any beneficial options available to you.
 Each situation is different and a financial advisor will be able to help you create a long-term plan.